A New Year, and the Choice to Keep Writing

 Summary

-A new year always asks the same quiet question: What will you keep showing up for?
-This is why support matters here—at the start, not the end.
+A new year always asks the same quiet question: what will you keep showing up for when the excitement fades?
+This Support Note reflects on continuing Our Unfinished Story, protecting the space to write, and why support matters at the beginning, not only at the end.

 Why support matters at the beginning of another chapter